Introduction

 Field survey

-Initially, a field inspection was carried out to assess the actual structural condition of the towers.
-This service aimed to identify non-conformities and pathological manifestations in these lattice structures.
-During the inspection, it was possible to map points of corrosion and oxidation, as well as plastic deformations in some areas of the metal profiles.
-Some of the pathological manifestations identified can be seen in Figure 2.
+First, a field inspection was conducted to assess the actual structural condition of the towers.
+To this end, the inspection aimed to identify non-conformities and signs of structural deterioration in these truss structures.
+During the inspection, it was possible to map areas of corrosion and oxidation, as well as plastic deformations in some regions of the metal profiles.
+Some of the identified pathological manifestations can be seen in Figure 2.

 Figure 2: Corrosion (left) and plastic deformation (right).
 SOURCE: Kot Collection.

-In addition, Kot checked the dimensions of the structures in order to verify any discrepancies between the design conditions and those actually found in the field.
-At the end of the field work, the data collected enabled the visual inspection report to be drawn up, which included a map of the pathological manifestations and non-conformities observed, as well as an assessment of their risks and the actions required to restore the towers.
+In addition, Kot performed dimensional checks on the structures to verify any discrepancies between the design specifications and the actual conditions on site.
+Subsequently, upon completion of the fieldwork, the collected data enabled the preparation of a visual inspection report, which included a mapping of the observed defects and nonconformities, as well as an assessment of their risks and the actions required for the towers’ restoration.

 Finite element method (FEM) for structural analysis

-The study began with the structural analysis of the towers using the finite element method (FEM).
-In order to apply this methodology, it was necessary to evaluate the design documentation, as well as those collected in the field.
-In this sense, the model generated took into account the pathological manifestations identified, as can be seen in Figure 3.
+The study progressed based on a structural analysis of the towers using the finite element method (FEM).
+To this end, it was necessary to review the design documentation as well as the field survey data.
+Accordingly, the model generated took into account the identified structural defects, as shown in Figure 3.

 Figure 3: Representation of the plastic deformation identified in the field in the computer model.
 SOURCE: Kot Collection.